Are You A Shopping Addict? If Not Then I Dare You To Stop Buying Holiday Themed Dishware And Other Crap You Don’t Need…

 Only $38 for 12 of these tiny teabags.
 LOL

-I FEEL GUILTY I DON’T SPEND ENOUGH TIME WITH MY KIDS SO I BUY THEM STUFF SHOPAHOLICS: These people are extremely sensitive to criticism.
-They are stressed out and riddled with guilt.
+I FEEL GUILTY I DON’T SPEND ENOUGH TIME WITH MY KIDS SO I BUY THEM STUFF SHOPAHOLICS: These people are stressed out and riddled with guilt.
 I know this because they tell me.
 These moms are often alone in child rearing as their husbands are absent workaholic breadwinners or they too work and so they employ a nanny/nannies.
 I go into these homes and usually all of the rooms are scattered with toys.
 Even if their kid is only 6 months old it will have more clothing than some fully-grown adults have collected in a lifetime.
 They don’t see that it is illogical to have more than one closet full of brand new clothes for a 6 month old, which they will grow out of in 6 months.
 They don't see this amount of toys no longer has an impact on the child’s happiness.
 It’s now just a chaotic house overflowing with too much stuff.

-Another male shopping addict I worked for who was wealthy and had very good taste, had overstuffed his two story Hollywood Hills home and he too wanted a miracle.
-He was constantly traveling to Japan, Thailand and bringing home incredible art, dishware, and clothing.
-But he had so much stuff that it filled up both floors.
+Another male shopping addict, who had very good taste, had overstuffed his two story Hollywood Hills home so that it bled into his clothes being stored on the second floor and custom closets were installed.
+But the day came when those too became full and I was called in.
+He was constantly traveling to Japan and Thailand and bringing home incredible art, dishware, and clothing.
 His proposed solution was to get a bigger place.
-I told him his problem – “you’ve got too much stuff… Even though it’s top quality, you don’t need it.
-It’s impeding your ability to function in your home…I put my hand and on his shoulder and said, “You’ve got a shopping addiction, my friend.”
+My reply, “my dude, you’ve got too much stuff… Even though it’s top quality, you don’t need it.
+It’s impeding your ability to function”…I put my hand and on his shoulder and said, “You’re a male shopping addict my friend, and you need professional help.”
 He told me a bit about his family history.
-It was sad.
 He had a void he needed to fill and shopping was a way to treat himself and compensate for his workaholism.
+We all try to fill the void when the truth is the only way to fill it is to give.

 Nope!
 Not even a kitty Christmas plate for me!